 - Stay hydrated – you might think that your dog is more likely to get dehydrated in summer, but in winter he burns more energy keeping warm and therefore needs to drink plenty of water to stay hydrated.
 This will also help the skin by keeping it soft and supple and the coat shiny.

 - Nutrition is key – for a healthy exterior, your dog needs to be healthy on the inside too.
-Consider including a fish oil supplement (omega 3 and 6) into your dog’s diet to help you maintain a beautiful skin and coat through winter.
-GloMega contains beneficial fatty acids EPA and DHA which are essential for healthy skin, as well as joints, cognition and immunity.
+Consider including a fish oil supplement (omega 3 and 6) into your dog’s diet to help maintain a beautiful skin and coat through winter.

 - Create a comfortable indoor environment – try to keep the house at a comfortable temperature and avoid making it too hot.
 While you can wear fewer clothes, your dog can’t simply remove its fur when the heating gets turned up.
 Sometimes scented candles and room diffusers can cause irritation to the skin, so think about how frequently you are using these.